prathmesh36/Intelligent-Form-Reader-App-Project-Deep-Blue-/Readme.md

 ## Problem Statement

-The problem is to be able to build a software which will <strong>allow to set up of different types of forms</strong> in the system.
+The problem is to build a software which will <strong>allow to set up of different types of forms</strong> in the system.

 Based on the form which is set up, the solution needs to be able to recognise English Handwritten alphabets and numbers (block capitals) and store them as information.